Written By Pranav Sawant

 Published By: Pranav Sawant | Published: Sep 13, 2023, 07:07 PM (IST)

-The daylist updates throughout the day based on users’ past listening habits. news Also Read: Spotify Hikes Premium Subscription Prices In India: Here's What You’ll Now Pay
+The daylist updates throughout the day based on users’ past listening habits.
+Also Read: Spotify Rolls Out New Premium Plans In India, Lossless Audio Now Available: Check New Prices, Features

-The daylist tool is available to both free and premium users across the US, Canada, the UK, Australia, New Zealand, and Ireland. news Also Read: Instagram is Testing Some New Features like Feed Reordering, Quiet Posts and More
+The daylist tool is available to both free and premium users across the US, Canada, the UK, Australia, New Zealand, and Ireland.
+Also Read: You Can Now Share Spotify Songs Directly To WhatsApp Status: Here’s How

 “This new, one-of-a-kind playlist on Spotify ebbs and flows with unique vibes, bringing together the niche music and microgenres you usually listen to during particular moments in the day or on specific days of the week.
 It updates frequently between sunup and sundown with a series of highly specific playlists made for every version of you,” Spotify said in a blogpost.